-The Institute for the Study of Birth, Breath, and Death is proud to sponsor live, online trainings and in-person, location-specific trainings on Holding Space for Pregnancy Loss taught by Amy Wright Glenn, author of Birth, Breath, and Death and Holding Space: On Loving, Dying, and Letting Go.
-Amy’s trainings have been widely regarded as “inspirational” and “truly transformative.”
+The Institute for the Study of Birth, Breath, and Death is proud to sponsor in-person, location-specific trainings on Holding Space for Pregnancy Loss taught by Amy Wright Glenn, author of Birth, Breath, and Death and Holding Space: On Loving, Dying, and Letting Go.
+Amy’s online and in-person trainings have been widely regarded as “inspirational” and “truly transformative.”
 Read testimonials here.

 These components are:

-All enrolled receive a PDF syllabus and weekly email assignments.
-Reading, writing, and personal reflection are central to preparing for each of the five modules and Amy is in active contact via email with those enrolled in the training.
+Reading, writing, and personal reflection are central to preparing for each of the five modules and Amy is in active contact via email with those enrolled in the online training.
 All participants are required to read Holding Space — On Loving, Dying, and Letting Go by Amy Wright Glenn and Ghostbelly by Elizabeth Heineman.
 Participants will apply the three key components outlined above to Heineman’s honest and searing memoir.
-To receive a certificate of completion, participants must attend live — or view the provided recordings of — all online training sessions as well as successfully turn in all assignments.
+To receive a certificate of completion, participants must view the provided recordings as well as successfully turn in all assignments.

-Doula Training Canada and Birth Arts International both offer 5 CEUs to members who successfully complete this training.
+Birth Arts International offers 5 CEUs to members who successfully complete this training.
 DONA certified doulas have used this training to receive 5 CEU recertification hours under the Alternative B-1 category.

 Amy is a warm, wise person whose presence in our school is always welcomed and enjoyed by staff and students alike.
 Our midwifery students consistently appreciate her grounded, gentle presence as she guides them through exploring difficult topics.
 Her courses are full of useful and practical information as well as plenty of heart.